IntelRealSense/realsense-ros/README.md

 - **topic_odom_in**: For T265, add wheel odometry information through this topic.
 The code refers only to the *twist.linear* field in the message.
 - **calib_odom_file**: For the T265 to include odometry input, it must be given a [configuration file](https://github.com/IntelRealSense/librealsense/blob/master/unit-tests/resources/calibration_odometry.json).
 Explanations can be found [here](https://github.com/IntelRealSense/librealsense/pull/3462).
 The calibration is done in ROS coordinates system.
 - **publish_tf**: boolean, publish or not TF at all.
 Defaults to True.
-- **tf_publish_rate**: double, positive values mean dynamic transform publication with specified rate, all other values mean static transform publication.
-Defaults to 0
 - **diagnostics_period**: double, positive values set the period between diagnostics updates on the `/diagnostics` topic.
 0 or negative values mean no diagnostics topic is published.
 Defaults to 0.
 - **publish_odom_tf**: If True (default) publish TF from odom_frame to pose_frame.
-- **infra_rgb**: When set to True (default: False), it configures the infrared camera to stream in RGB (color) mode, thus enabling the use of a RGB image in the same frame as the depth image, potentially avoiding frame transformation related errors.
-When this feature is required, you are additionally required to also enable `enable_infra:=true` for the infrared stream to be enabled.
-  - **NOTE** The configuration required for `enable_infra` is independent of `enable_depth`
-  - **NOTE** To enable the Infrared stream, you should enable `enable_infra:=true` NOT `enable_infra1:=true` nor `enable_infra2:=true`
-  - **NOTE** This feature is only supported by Realsense sensors with RGB streams available from the `infra` cameras, which can be checked by observing the output of `rs-enumerate-devices`

 ### Available services:
 - device_info : retrieve information about the device - serial_number, firmware_version etc. Type `ros2 interface show realsense2_camera_msgs/srv/DeviceInfo` for the full list.
 Call example: `ros2 service call /camera/device_info realsense2_camera_msgs/srv/DeviceInfo`